 (ii) environmental protection, e.g. rotation speed information used as input for the closed loop fuelling system;

-(iii) back-up and default information; providing partial redundancy for other functions and back-up mode information in case of broken sensors e.g. rotation speed as input to calculate roughly vehicle speed in case of a broken vehicle speed sensor or allowing to start and partially operate the engine in case of a broken cam sensor;
+(iii) default information providing partial redundancy for other functions and back-up mode information in case of broken sensors e.g. rotation speed as input to calculate roughly vehicle speed in case of a broken vehicle speed sensor or allowing to start and partially operate the engine in case of a broken cam sensor;

 (iv) information to the rider, e.g. rotation speed information as input to the engine speed gauge on the instrument cluster directly or e.g. to calculate a ratio, composed by the rotation speed divided by vehicle speed, allowing to determine the gear selected without having to install a gear selection sensor, which can be used as input to the gear indicator display on the instrument cluster;